microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 ### Explore Azure SQL Database in the Azure Portal

-1. Look at the **Essentials** pane In the Azure Portal for you database you can see various properties under Essentials including your resource group, Status, Region (Location), and Subscription.
-One of the most important properties if Server name.
+1. If look at the **Essentials** pane In the Azure Portal for you database you can see various properties under Essentials including your resource group, Status, Region (Location), and Subscription.
+One of the most important properties is Server name.
 This is the name of the logical server that hosts your database.
 This is the name of the SQL Server you will use to connect with tools like Azure Data Studio or SSMS.
 You can also see the Earliest restore point for the database based on automatic backups.
 1. Under Essentials you can see options for Getting Started, Monitoring, Properties, Features, Notifications, Integrations, and Tutorials.
 A very rich set of options for your database.
 1. On the left-hand menu, there is an option to open up a **Query Editor** to run queries from the Azure Portal.
-While you won't use the editor in this module you can learn more at https://learn.microsoft.com/en-us/azure/azure-sql/database/query-editor.
+While you won't use the editor in this module you can learn more at https://learn.microsoft.com/azure/azure-sql/database/query-editor.
 1. Under this on the left-hand menu, under **Settings** there are options to change Compute + Storage, view Connection Strings for applications, and change the default Maintenance Window.
+You will change Compute + Storage in a later exercise but you can click on each of these to explore how to use them.
 1. Scrolling down on the left-hand menu is the section on **Security**.
 Here from the Azure Portal you can configure various options to configure Security.
 Click on **Auditing**.
 From here you can enable Azure SQL Auditing which is based on SQL Server Audit.
-You can learn about how to configure other security features for Azure SQL Database at https://learn.microsoft.com/en-us/azure/azure-sql/database/secure-database-tutorial?view=azuresql#enable-security-features.
+You can learn about how to configure other security features for Azure SQL Database at https://learn.microsoft.com/azure/azure-sql/database/secure-database-tutorial?view=azuresql#enable-security-features.

 ### Connect to Azure SQL Database

 In this section, you will connect Azure SQL Database and explore more about your deployment of the logical server and database.

 1. If you are connecting from an Azure Virtual Machine, you can skip this step.
-If are you connection from a client computer not inside Azure, you can create a server-level firewall rule as documented at https://learn.microsoft.com/en-us/azure/azure-sql/database/secure-database-tutorial?view=azuresql#create-firewall-rules.
+If are you connecting from a client computer not inside Azure, you can create a server-level firewall rule as documented at https://learn.microsoft.com/azure/azure-sql/database/secure-database-tutorial?view=azuresql#create-firewall-rules.
 1. Connect on your client computer using SSMS with the Server Name as listed in the Azure Portal for the database, SQL admin, and password.
 1. Notice Object Explorer differences
     1. Right-click on logical server and notice there are no options to configure the logical server or see properties.
 This is because a Logical Server is not the same as a SQL Server instance.
 It is a logical construct that hosts one or more databases.